PaLeroy/phd_defense/talk.md

 # Value-based CTDE Methods in Symmetric Two-team Markov Game: from Cooperation to Team Competition

 ---
+# Motivation

+- We want to train teams to be resilient to many opponent strategies.

+- Works in 1v1 competition:
+    - Train with single-agent reinforcement learning,
+    - Learning scenarios: train against different opponents.

+- Use these approaches with CTDE methods.

+---
 # Two team Markov game

+- Two teams.

-- Two symmetric teams, same agents face each other.
+- Teams are symetric, same agents face each other.

 - 2 rewards, one per team $r^j\_t = R^j(s\_{t+1}, s\_t, \mathbf{u\_t})$.